Model Order Selection with Variational Autoencoding: Model Order Selection Techniques

 \subsection{Variational Autoencoder Preliminaries}

-Consider a VAE~\cite{Kingma2014} as it is given in Fig.~\ref{fig:vae}.
-A data sample $\vy$ is put into the encoder to yield a sample of the variational distribution $q_{\phi}(\vz|\vy)$, referred to as latent sample.
+Consider a \ac{vae}~\cite{Kingma2014} as Fig.~\ref{fig:vae} shows it.
+A data sample~$\vy$ is put into the encoder to yield a sample $\vz$ of the variational distribution $q_{\phi}(\vz|\vy)$, referred to as a latent sample.
 The latent sample is fed into the decoder to obtain a conditional covariance matrix $\mc_{\vy|\vz}$.
-The training objective of a VAE during stochastic optimization is to maximize the evidence lower bound (ELBO) which is given by
+The training objective of a \ac{vae} during stochastic optimization is to maximize the \ac{elbo}, which is given by